pinyuho/prjtracker/README.md

     cd backend
     ```

-2. Set the configuration and ensure choosing the correct target project for deploying
+2. Set the configuration and ensure choosing the correct target project for deploying.

     ```bash
     gcloud init